An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Methodology

 Following this approach, the additional contribution to the total luminosity density of galaxies below the mass completeness limit is:

-where the factor $10^{(M_* - M_*^{lim})}$ is due to the generic mass-to-light ratio conversion.
-Therefore, the total corrected luminosity density ($j(\lambda,z_i)$) is the sum of both the observed ($j(\lambda,z_i)_{obs}$, obtained by the stacking of galaxies up to every limiting mass) and this additional contribution of low-mass galaxies; \ie
+where the integral comes from the SMF definition: $d \phi_{M_*} = dN / (dV_c d M_*)$, with $N$ being the number of galaxies per mass bin and comoving volume element.
+Therefore, the total corrected luminosity density ($j(\lambda,z_i)$) is the sum of both the observed ($j(\lambda,z_i)_{obs}$, obtained by the stacking of galaxies up to every limiting mass) and this additional contribution of low-mass galaxies; \ie:

-This is, indeed, the luminosity density that has to be introduced in \autoref{eq:ld} and \ref{eq:EBL}.
+This is, indeed, the luminosity density that has to be introduced in Eq.\ \ref{eq:ld} and \ref{eq:EBL}.
 However, the effect of our completeness corrections on the EBL SED is noticeable only at the higher redshifts.
-At $z=0.1$ the contribution from the corrections to the total integrated EBL is only of 5\%, at $z=1$, $z=3$, $z=5$ is 8\%, 16\%, and 38\%, respectively.
+At $z=0.1$ the contribution from the corrections to the total integrated EBL is only of 6\%, at $z=1$, $z=3$, $z=5$ is 10\%, 15\%, and 20\%, respectively.
 The uncertainties on these completeness corrections are included in the luminosity densities by adding in quadrature the difference between the corrected and non-corrected (observed) luminosity densities at every wavelength.